Writing a Hero’s Journey climax isn’t easy. Even when you outline it properly, you might struggle to put the right words on the paper.

 Understanding A Strong Hero’s Journey Climax

-As a judge of several writing contests, I’ve read many stories filled with action, violence, shouting, and sexual friction.
-And while a few of these stories pulled off their climaxes, most of them bombarded me with noise and gore while abandoning their protagonist’s journey.
+As a judge of several writing contests, I’ve read many stories filled with action, violence, shouting, and assorted conflict.
+While a few of these stories pulled off their hero’s journey climaxes, most of them bombarded me with noise, gore, curses, and even sexual activity—all while abandoning their protagonist’s true journey.